Strange Clouds (album): Background

-On November 15, 2011, B.o.B revealed he would be releasing a mixtape titled E.P.I.C.
+On November 15, 2011, B.o.B revealed a then-upcoming mixtape titled E.P.I.C.
 (Every Play Is Crucial) prior to the album's release.
-The mixtape was released on November 28, 2011, featuring guest appearances from Eminem, Mos Def, Roscoe Dash, Meek Mill, and Bun B amongst others and included production from Ryan Tedder to Lil' C and Jim Jonsin.
+The mixtape was released on November 28, 2011, featuring guest appearances from Eminem, Mos Def, Roscoe Dash, Meek Mill, and Bun B, and included production from Ryan Tedder to Lil' C and Jim Jonsin.
 Two songs off the mixtape, "What Are We Doing" and "Guest List", both appear on the Deluxe Edition as bonus tracks, respectively.
 The album was originally set to be released on March 13, 2012, however on February 9, B.o.B announced the album had been pushed back, and the new release date was May 1, 2012.
 On February 21, 2012, the official second single, "So Good", was released to radio and digital download.

 B.o.B explained the album title comes from a concept of his: "Strange Clouds is kind of a science-fictiony kind of title, mixed with recreational activities.
 It's really like a fusion between the hip-hop lifestyle and the people whose thoughts cross into the other realm of thinking, outside of the norm, which may be considered strange or weird, or unique.
-And, I feel like it's all about hybridizing these two different worlds — on the ground level to the skies.
+And, I feel like it's all about hybridizing these two different worlds – on the ground level to the skies.
 If that makes sense."
 B.o.B previously promised fans a "different sound" compared to his debut: "I feel like the sound is a continuum from the last album, just more mature, more refined, more conversational at moments.
 You know, I really bring people closer to who I am, and what makes me think, and … my story, growing up as a kid and just letting people know who I am really.
 I don’t think people really know enough of who I am.
 You know, I had a really good year last year, and it happened really fast … I needed to sit down for year.
-I recorded my album — I spent about 13-14 months on it.
+I recorded my album — I spent about 13–14 months on it.
 I’m ready to really build the connection with my fans."